John Davis (offensive lineman)

-John Henry Davis (born August 22, 1965 in Ellijay, Georgia) is a former American football offensive lineman in the National Football League, mainly for the Buffalo Bills.
-He played in Super Bowl XXV, Super Bowl XXVII, and Super Bowl XXVIII.
+John Henry Davis (born August 22, 1965) is an American former professional football player who was an offensive lineman in the National Football League (NFL), primarily for the Buffalo Bills.
+He played college football for the Georgia Tech Yellow Jackets, twice earning first-team All-American honors.
+Davis played in Super Bowl XXV, Super Bowl XXVII, and Super Bowl XXVIII.
 He was also with the Bills for Super Bowl XXVI, but did not play in the game due to a knee injury.

 High school

 Davis graduated from Gilmer High School in Gilmer County, Georgia in 1983.
 Davis was a four-year letterman in football and awarded Gilmer High School's best defensive player in 1981 and served as the team captain in 1982.
 In basketball, he received best defensive player his sophomore year, was the leading scorer, leading rebounder, and most valuable player his junior year.
 In 1982, he was selected as the Georgia High School Association AA Lineman of the Year, and First-team All-State selection in football and basketball.